-Someone has a stroke in Australia every 9 minutes.
-It’s one of our biggest killers and causes of disability.
+Someone has a stroke every 9 minutes in Australia.
+It's one of our biggest killers and causes of disability.

 But the sooner a person receives treatment for a stroke, the better the outcome.
 Being able to spot the signs and symptoms of stroke is crucial — by acting fast, you could help a person survive and go on to live a long, happy life.